The Club shall

 The County Club will from time to time ask all clubs to show evidence that

 this cover is in place.
 Should any club disregard this

 rule the Executive Committee are empowered to refuse their affiliation.

-a) The League will nominate a league Welfare Officer (LWO) to act as agent for Cricket Wales in monitoring and enforcing minimum Child Welfare standards.
+a) The League will nominate a League Safeguarding Officer (LSO) to act as agent for Cricket Wales in monitoring and enforcing minimum Safeguarding standards.

-b) All clubs must have a Child Welfare Officer (CWO).
+b) All clubs must have a Child Safeguarding Officer (CSO).

-c) The name of the CWO must be registered with the League Welfare Officer (LWO) not less than 28 days before the club’s first scheduled league match.
+c) The name of the CSO must be registered with the League Safeguarding Officer (LSO) not less than 28 days before the club’s first scheduled league match.

-d) The CWO requires the following as a minimum standard (all must be refreshed every 3 years)
+d) The CSO requires the following as a minimum standard (all must be refreshed every 3 years)

 a) A current DBS certificate registered and vetted by the ECB